Banele992/ABC-Property/README.md

 ---

-> 🌟 **ABC Property** is more than a real estate site—it's your gateway to smarter property decisions.
+> 🌟 **The Absolute Property Group** is more than a real estate site—it's your gateway to smarter property decisions.
 Whether you're searching, selling, or exploring, we've built a space that brings people and properties together effortlessly.